Ireland

 5 Considerations Before Hiring in Ireland

 As an employer in Ireland, it is important to have a comprehensive employment contract that outlines the terms and conditions of the employment relationship.
-The award should include need-to-know info on compensation, benefits, vacation time, and sick leave policies.
+The contract should include need-to-know info on compensation, benefits, vacation time, and sick leave policies.
 Before onboarding a new employee in Ireland, take a moment to consider the following:

 Getting Started with Hiring in Ireland